Where to Go from Here - Where to Find Support

 Rape/Sexual Abuse: When You Have Been Assaulted

 You may have gone through this terrifying event recently and most likely feel like you are at the end of your rope.
-Was this one-time situation, or have you had to suffer through this repeatedly?
+Was this a one-time situation, or have you had to suffer through this repeatedly?

 Some young girls and women don’t realize what happened until later after the incident...
 In the meantime, they go through the motions of everyday life...
 This is a common reaction to trauma.
 The perpetrator may have spiked your drink with knockout drops.
 Perhaps you don’t even know who he was.